 Puberty, a significant developmental period marked by hormonal changes and physical growth, can bring about new and intensifying emotional problems for children with autism, necessitating extra support before, during, and after these years.

 The question 'can autism affect emotions' becomes particularly relevant during puberty.
 As children progress into adolescence, emotional regulation can become increasingly challenging.
 Children and teens with autism are four times more likely to struggle with managing their emotions compared to other youth.
-This emotion dysregulation may lead to behaviors like tantrums, hitting, social withdrawal, and extreme silliness.
+This emotional dysregulation may lead to behaviors like tantrums, hitting, social withdrawal, and extreme silliness.

 Individuals with autism may find it hard to recognize and understand the emotional expressions of others, using them infrequently or inappropriately to regulate social interactions.
 This can be attributed to abnormalities in the social brain network, leading to difficulties in navigating social exchanges [6].